LlamaEdge/sd-proxy-server/ENDPOINTS.md

 # Endpoints

-sd-proxy-server provides two endpoints for image generation and editing.
+sd-proxy-server provides multiple endpoints for image generation and editing.
 The following sections describe how to use these endpoints.

 > [!NOTE]
 > The project is still under active development.
 The existing features still need to be improved and more features will be added in the future.